-You can set up the practical assessment on any date that you choose; it is not dependent on the date of the written examination (Unit NG1).
+You can set up the practical assessment for 'On Demand' assessments on any date that you choose; it is not dependent on the date of the written examination (Unit IG1).
+For Standard Date assessments, the submission (upload date) will be the same as the written examination (IG1).
+Please see 'Assessment submission' for further details.